raspberrypi/documentation/configuration/security.md

 ## Make `sudo` require a password

 Placing `sudo` in front of a command runs it as a superuser, and by default, that does not need a password.
 In general, this is not a problem.
-However, if your Pi is exposed to the internet and somehow becomes exploited (perhaps via a webpage exploit for example), the attacker will be able to change things that require superuser credential, unless you have set `sudo` to require a password.
+However, if your Pi is exposed to the internet and somehow becomes exploited (perhaps via a webpage exploit for example), the attacker will be able to change things that require superuser credentials, unless you have set `sudo` to require a password.

 To force `sudo` to require a password, enter: